🎥

 Dramatizations & Historical Liberties

-The film shows Seal as a bored commercial pilot reluctantly pulled into smuggling by the CIA.
-In reality, Seal had been involved in smuggling (including weapons and drugs) for years before any alleged CIA contact and was a willing, highly paid operator motivated primarily by profit.
+The film portrays Barry Seal as a bored commercial pilot reluctantly drawn into smuggling by the CIA.
+In reality, Seal was already a seasoned and enthusiastic smuggler involved in weapons and drug trafficking for years before any CIA contact.
+He was a highly motivated, profit-driven operator rather than a reluctant participant.

 2. CIA direction and protection

-The film creates a devoted wife “Lucy” and tight-knit family with multiple dramatic domestic scenes.
-In reality, Seal was married three times, had at least five children, and his family life was far more strained and complicated than shown.
+The movie presents Seal with a single devoted wife named Lucy and a relatively stable family life filled with dramatic domestic scenes.
+In reality, Seal was married three times, had children from multiple relationships, and his family situation was far more chaotic, involving divorces, custody issues, and significantly less domestic stability than depicted.

 Sources: Federal court records from Barry Seal’s cases, DEA and CIA documents released under FOIA, Del Hahn’s *Smuggler’s End: The Life and Death of Barry Seal* (former DEA agent), interviews with Seal’s family and former associates, and contemporary reporting from *The New York Times*, *Time*, and *Newsweek*.